-Letter writing is an art that neglected today because everyone is using technology.
-Still, this old-fashioned way of communication is a heartfelt way to stay connected, especially to our older citizens.
-Express yourself and tell your loved one’s things that you can’t easily express in person.
+Letter writing is an art neglected today because everyone uses technology.
+Still, this old-fashioned communication is a heartfelt way to stay connected, especially with our older citizens.
+Express yourself and tell your loved ones things you can’t easily express in person.

 14. Help them go outside for a walk in the park

-A stay-at-home order doesn’t mean you need to stay at home the whole time.
+A stay-at-home order doesn’t mean you must stay home the whole time.
 Instead of visiting your older family member or neighbor at home, arrange to talk outside at a nearby park.
 Just maintain physical distancing when you go out and wear a mask to stay safe.

 It’s vital for seniors facing social isolation to stay active rather than isolated in their homes.
 A long period of inactivity can make them weak.

 You don’t necessarily need a gym or special equipment to exercise.
 Exercise can be standing up, stretching the legs, or walking across the room.
 It doesn’t have to be rigorous.
 National Institute on Aging offers workout routines for the elderly on YouTube.
 Guide them in performing these exercises.

 Physical distancing doesn’t mean you have to stay inside the whole time.
 Encourage them to take a walk and go outside the home.
 You can also sit with them on the porch and wave to your neighbors.
 This is the perfect time to help clean the weeds and plant seeds if they have a garden.

 Call These Hotlines If You Need Someone To Talk To